snowdon-dev/typescript-api/README.md

 {"url":"localhost:3000/Xe8u"}
 ```

-Once you have the short url, any GET requests will redirect to then endpoint (p) from the inital `LinkEntry`.
+Once you have the short url, any GET requests will redirect to the endpoint (p) from the inital `LinkEntry`.

 ```console
 $ curl -i "localhost:3000/Xe8u";